electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 # The Open Paper

 This White Paper does not end here.
 Electra’s White Paper is the beginning of a much more comprehensive shared document known as an “Open Paper”.
 The Open Paper will be the reference technical sheet for the Electra Project and will be open to contributors to ensure ongoing development.
-The Open Paper is available on Github within the official Electra Project page and is available for all who wish to contribute to the growth of the project.
+The Open Paper is available on GitHub within the official Electra Project page and is available for all who wish to contribute to the growth of the project.

 [https://github.com/Electra-project/Electra-Open-Paper/blob/master/ElectraWhitePaper-TheOpenPaper.md](https://github.com/Electra-project/Electra-Open-Paper/blob/master/ElectraWhitePaper-TheOpenPaper.md).

 The Electra Community, in collaboration with Electra’s Core Team, is committed to reviewing and updating the Open Paper and implementing additional proposals and projects on a monthly basis, starting with the release of our White Paper.
 Every user is called upon to contribute.
-If you disagree with suggestions proposed please feel free to express your opinion and provide your constructive criticism.
+If you disagree with suggestions proposed, please feel free to express your opinion and provide your constructive criticism.
 Your input and feedback are the driving force behind Electra’s development.

 Next White Paper Update: February 28, 2018